IACS-CS/web-design-instructions/tutorials/sprites.md

 ![Spritesheet Example](../embeds/dude.png)

-Each frame of my image is 128 by 128 pixels.
+Each frame of my image is 64 by 64 pixels.
 Over the 8 frames, my little dude picks up each foot twice and blinks his eyes.

 We can "play" our image in a plain HTML set-up *or* in a canvas based game.
 In either case, the concept is the same, we just want to show only a part of the image at a time.

-## CSS-based solution
+## HTML + CSS-based solution

-Using CSS style rules, we can make any element on an HTML page have an image as a background.
+Using style rules, we can make any element on an HTML page have an image as a background.
 The key properties to know about are:

 * `width` / `height` : specify how big an element shoudl be
 * `background-size`: specify how much of the background to show.
 * `background-position`: specify where to move the "window" of an image.

+When we specify `background-position`, we're effectively positioning the background relative to our "frame", so if we want to move to the right on our spritesheet, we actually move the background-position to the *left* (think of sliding a big canvas underneath an unmoving frame -- you would have to slide the canvas to the left to move the frame over the content to the right).

+So in my example, if I set background-position to 0, I see the first frame; if I set it to -64px, I'll see the second frame, and so on.

 Here is a quick demonstration of how background-position works:

 {%include local.html page="html-sprite.html" height="650px" %}